Dahua 'Smart Police Heart Of City' real-time Uyghur warnings

 A day after the Los Angeles Times article was published, US senators Marco Rubio and Robert Menendez sent a letter (pdf) to then Amazon Chief Executive Jeff Bezos asking whether Amazon knew Dahua was on the entity list when it was considering entering into a contract with the company and whether that came up in its deliberations.

 Dahua is blacklisted by the US Commerce Department over allegations it helped Beijing detain and monitor Uyghurs and other Muslim minorities.
-The arrangement with Amazon is legal because the rules apply to the public sector, and not the private sector.
+The arrangement with Amazon is legal because the rules apply to the public sector, rather than the private sector.

-But the deal 'would mean that Amazon willfully ignored guidance from the United States government and purchased equipment from an entity-listed company that is complicit in China’s atrocities against' the Uyghurs, according to Rubio and Menendez.
+However, the deal 'would mean that Amazon willfully ignored guidance from the United States government and purchased equipment from an entity-listed company that is complicit in China’s atrocities against' the Uyghurs, according (pdf) to Rubio and Menendez.

 Operator: Amazon; Modesto City Schools